 What Is Paint and Primer in One?

-There is a special type of paint that goes under a variety of names: self-priming paint, paint, and primer in one, paint and primer, etc. This paint is advertised as allowing you to eliminate the priming step from your painting process.
+This is a special type of paint that is sold under a variety of names: self-priming paint, paint and primer in one, paint and primer, etc. This paint is advertised as allowing you to eliminate the priming step from your painting process.

 While it is called paint and primer in one, there is no primer in the mix.
 It is a thicker paint that builds higher, giving you a sturdier coat of paint.

 A Primer on Priming